Methodology & Data Sources

 Coverage

-Barangay Directory catalogs every administrative barangay in the Republic of the Philippines — 42,046 barangays across 1,634 cities and municipalities, 81 provinces, and 17 administrative regions.
+Barangay Directory catalogs every administrative barangay in the Republic of the Philippines — 42,010 barangays across 1,642 cities and municipalities, 82 provinces, and 18 administrative regions.
+Counts reflect the latest official Philippine government open-data release (as of 31 March 2026).
 Every barangay has a dedicated, indexable page whether or not we currently hold verified contact details for it.

 Data sources